byu-cpe/ComputingBootCamp/website/_selfpaced/14a_pythonEnvs.md

 alias cel='conda env list'
 ```
 - With these, you would activate the above environment by typing `cac condaenv`.
+- As the alias above shows, you can list the environments you have with `conda env list`.
+- You can remove an environment by typing `conda env remove -n condaenv`

 ## Discussion of the `Conda` Approach
 - At this point you have not touched any system files, everything that has been installed is inside  `~/miniconda3/envs/condaenv`.
+- You therefore don't need `sudo`
-- Note that there is no need for a particular version of python to be already installed in `/usr/bin`.
-Conda installs a fresh copy from its repo.
+- There is no need for a particular version of python to be already installed in `/usr/bin`.  `Conda` installs a fresh copy from its repo.
-- It does not touch any system directories and so you need not use `sudo` or have any type of admin privileges.
-Useful for avoiding side effects in the rest of your system.
-Required for multi-user systems where you may not have admin privileges.
+- The 'user-space-only' nature of `Conda` is useful for avoiding side effects in the rest of your system.
+And, such an approach is required for multi-user systems where you may not have admin privileges.
-- As a result, the environments it creates are a bit more isolated from one another and from the system than with `venv`.
-And, as said, `conda` can manage other things besides python packages.
+- The environments it creates are a bit more isolated from one another and from the system than with `venv`.
+- When you create an environment, you can specify the packages to be initially installed right in the create command: `conda create -n condaenv python=3.9 pandas matplotlib`.
+- As said above, `conda` can manage other things besides python packages.
 - According to the web, its dependency management capabilities are superior to pip's and is able to resolve complex dependencies that pip cannot.
 It is unclear how true and/or important that claim is.
 - As mentioned above, `conda` provides management capabilities for your environments since they are all located in `~/miniconda3/envs`.
 The `conda env list` command is just one of many commands it provides.
 - Finally, note that `conda` maintains its own python distribution instead of using PyPI.
 That is generally not a problem, however.